medanisjbara/w3m/README.md

 * The actual README has been moved to README.old

 ## DISCLAMER
-This is no where close to being professional work (for now).
+~This is no where close to being professional work.~ I'm archiving this repository due to it's inconvenience.
+Check the new [w3m-wiki](https://github.com/medanisjbara/w3m-wiki) for documentation.

 ## To-Do
 * Add Installation instructions.